json-api/json-api/_format/1.1/index.md

 that also defines a meaning for parameter x.

-Once the server advertises that a specific profile will be automatically applied in certain cases, it **MUST** continue to apply that profile to those same cases in the future.
+Once the server advertises that a specific profile will be automatically applied at certain URIs, it **MUST** continue to apply that profile on requests to those URIs in the future.

 When the server applies a profile to a request on the basis of the request's URI, it **MUST** indicate that it has done so in the response's `Content-Type`